- Home

 Psychiatrists are medical doctors who have extra qualifications specialising in the diagnosis, treatment and prevention of mental illness and emotional problems.

-To practice in Australia, psychiatrists must be registered with the Royal Australian and New Zealand College of Psychiatrists.
+To practise in Australia, psychiatrists must be registered with the Royal Australian and New Zealand College of Psychiatrists.
 If you want to see a psychiatrist, you’ll need a referral from your GP.

 Can you claim for the cost to see a psychiatrist?